StringerMus/django-film-club/README.md

 ### Time
 * The times that are being recorded next to each post are 1 hour behind.
 This has now been fixed by adding GB in the settings time zone.

+### Unauthorised Post page access
+* Any users can access the post page via url input.
+This has now been fixed by adding a permissions requirement to the page and now only authorised admin can now access the page.
+Custom 403 and 404 pages have now also been included to redirect users.

 ## Unresolved bug
 #### The year field in Post film form